 In our experience, all-foam beds don’t have the best edge support.
 The slow-moving comfort layers often sink when pressure is applied, and they can make some people feel like they will roll off the bed.

 That said, not all memory foam mattresses have poor edge support.
-The Plank Firm mattress is a flippable foam mattress that feels particularly supportive.
+Some have a denser foam around the perimeter that can shore up the edges considerably.

 Hybrids and Innersprings